sendgrid/sendgrid-java/USAGE.md

 If the maximum number of cancellations/pauses are added, HTTP 400 will be returned.

-The Cancel Scheduled Sends feature allows the customer to cancel a scheduled send based on a Batch ID included in the SMTPAPI header.Scheduled sends cancelled less than 10 minutes before the scheduled time are not guaranteed to be cancelled.
+The Cancel Scheduled Sends feature allows the customer to cancel a scheduled send based on a Batch ID included in the SMTPAPI header.Scheduled sends canceled less than 10 minutes before the scheduled time are not guaranteed to be canceled.

 ### POST /user/scheduled_sends